USAMMDA team highlights developing devices, capabilities during MHSRS day two

 |0

-This work, USAMMDA team highlights developing devices, capabilities during MHSRS day two, by T. T. Parish and Cameron Parks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAMMDA team highlights developing devices, capabilities during MHSRS day two [Image 27 of 27], by Cameron Parks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.